drupalprojects/memcache/README.txt

 Memcache now includes stampede protection for expired and invalid cache items.
 To enable stampede protection, enable it in settings.php
   $conf['memcache_stampede_protection'] = TRUE;

-Stampede protection relies on the locking framework.
-It is strongly recommended to use the memcache lock implementation instead of core's SQL implementation.
-This is especially true if using the stampede protection since a lock stampede may be as bad or worse than a cache stampede if using SQL.
+To avoid lock stampedes, it is important that you enable the memcache lock implementation when enabling stampede protection -- enabling stampede protection without enabling the Memcache lock implementation can cause worse performance and can result in dropped locks due to key-length truncation.
   $conf['lock_inc'] = './sites/all/modules/memcache/memcache-lock.inc';

-Behaviour of the stampede protection can be tweaked via the following, see comments in memcache.inc for more.
+Memcache stampede protection is primarily designed to benefit the following caching pattern: a miss on a cache_get() for a specific cid is immediately followed by a cache_set() for that cid.
+Of course, this is not the only caching pattern used in Drupal, so stampede protection can be selectively disabled for optimal performance.
+For example, a cache miss in Drupal core's module_implements() won't execute a cache_set until drupal_page_footer() calls module_implements_write_cache() which can occur much later in page generation.
+To avoid long hanging locks, stampede protection should be disabled for these delayed caching patterns.

+Memcache stampede protection can be disabled for entire bins, specific cid's in specific bins, or cid's starting with a specific prefix in specific bins.
+For
+example:

+  $conf['memcache_stampede_protection_ignore'] = array(
+    // Ignore the variables cache and all cids starting with 'i18n:string:'
+    // in the cache bin.
+    'cache' => array(
+      'variables',
+      'i18n:string:*',
+    ),
+    // Disable stampede protection for the entire 'cache_path' and 'cache_rules'
+    // bins.
+    'cache_path',
+    'cache_rules',
+  );

+Only change the following stampede protection tunables if you're sure you know what you're doing, which requires first reading the memcache.inc code.

 The value passed to lock_acquire.
 Defaults to '15'.
   $conf['memcache_stampede_semaphore'] = 15;

 The value to pass to lock_wait, defaults to 5.
   $conf['memcache_stampede_wait_time'] = 5;

 The limit of calls to lock_wait() due to stampede protection during one request.
 Defaults to 3.
   $conf['memcache_stampede_wait_limit'] = 3;

 When setting these variables, note that:
  - there is unlikely to be a good use case for setting wait_time higher